 1. Turn up dial on the exercise meter.
 Dogs adore activity — hence, the crazy exuberance most display at the very whisper of a walk.
-An extra-long hike, joining you on a run, or taking a few short outings in addition to those daily walks will be well received.
-Look for a place your dog can enjoy a safe off-leash run, which will make the experience even more enjoyable for him.
+Taking your dog on an extra-long hike, joining you on a run, or taking a few short outings in addition to those daily walks will be well received.
+Look for a place your dog can enjoy a safe off-leash run like a dog park, which will make the experience even more enjoyable for him.

 3. Give them a hand.
 Most dogs learn visual signals faster than verbal ones.
 When training, communicate more clearly by using hand signals along with words.
 Your dog will heave a figurative sigh of relief at finally being able to understand you.